amkso/zoom-clone/README.md

 # zoom-clone

-Zoom clone code with node.js
+Zoom Clone using Node.JS, WebRTC and Websockets